 When you need to measure the dispersion of ordinal data, use the range, interquartile range, or the spread between two percentiles.

-Interval Scales and Ratio Scales for Continuous Data
+Interval Scales and Ratio Scales for Continuous Data and Integers

 Continuous variables can take on all numeric values, and the scale can be meaningfully separated into smaller increments, including fractional and decimal values.
 There are an infinite number of values between any two values.
 And differences between any two values are always meaningful.
 Typically, you measure continuous variables on a scale.